AdobeDocs/experience-platform.en/help/segmentation/api/segment-jobs.md

 ## Cancel or delete a specific segment job {#delete}

-You can request to delete the specified segment job by making a DELETE request to the `/segment/jobs` endpoint and providing the ID of the segment job you wish to delete in the request path.
+You can delete a specific segment job by making a DELETE request to the `/segment/jobs` endpoint and providing the ID of the segment job you wish to delete in the request path.

+>[!NOTE]
+>
+>The API response to the delete request is immediate.
+However, the actual deletion of the segment job is asynchronous.
+In other words, there is a time difference between when the delete request to the segment job is made and when it is applied.

 **API format**